sujithjay/sujithjay.github.io/_posts/2018-03-10-The-Assumption-of-Normality-in-Time-Series.md

 ---
 layout: "post"
 comments: true
-title: "The Assumption of Normality in Time Series: Extending the Limits of Central Limit Theorem"
+title: "The Assumption of Normality in Time Series"
+desc: This post tries to explain the use of Limit theorems in time-series analysis
+author: Sujith Jay Nair
 tags: statistics time-series
 date: "2018-03-10 11:11"
+permalink: /2018/03/10/The-Assumption-of-Normality-in-Time-Series/
 ---

 The notion of normality is oft-encountered in statistics as an underlying assumption to many proofs and results; it is normal to assume normality (pun strongly intended; always wanted to use this one).
 In much statistical works, the assumption of normality, even if inaccurate, is amortized and ameliorated by the existence of Central Limit Theorem.
 Time-series analysis, sadly, does not enjoy this privilege.
 The assumption of independence, so core to the CLT and other Limit theorems, is poignantly absent in time-series'.

-This post tries to explain the use of Limit theorems in time-series analysis.
-As my intended audience comprises computer scientists/engineers, and not statisticians, this post has a long preface on the premise of the problem.
+This post tries to explain the use of Limit theorems in time-series analysis. <!--break--> As my intended audience comprises computer scientists/engineers, and not statisticians, this post has a long preface on the premise of the problem.

 ## Preface
 ### Limit Theorems